rstacruz/backbone-patterns/README.md

 -----------

-For applications that do _not_ use [Asynchronous Module Definition][amd]-style organization, there always seem to have 3 basic JavaScript files.
+For applications that do _not_ use [Asynchronous Module Definition][amd]-style organization, there always seem to be 3 basic JavaScript files.

 [amd]: http://requirejs.org/docs/whyamd.html